Why Do We Have Eggs Requirements?

 Free-range hens must have access to the outdoors for the majority of the year, with a roost area for resting.
 Their feed can’t contain antibiotics or hormones, and the roosts must have at least two square feet per hen.
 The government does not regulate free-range egg farms, so you must trust the farmers.
 Some farmers call these eggs “antibiotic-free” or “naturally-raised.”

 These eggs are produced by hens that have been raised from birth on organic feed that contains no hormones, pesticides or genetically modified organisms.
 They must have outdoor access year-round; when they are kept inside, they must be fed organic sprouted grains.
 They must also be allocated at least two square feet of floor space per bird.

-After careful evaluation of all of the options available to us, we have decided to carry only locally-produced, free-run and organic eggs.
+After careful evaluation of all of the options available to us, we have decided to carry only locally-produced, free-run and organic eggs as part of our eggs requirements.
 We have toured the production facilities of our suppliers and have personally confirmed that the hens are humanely treated and are given the best possible care possible by the family farmers who raise them.